Liebig's Extract of Meat Company: Corporate history

 In the 1920s, the Liebig's Extract of Meat Company acquired the Oxo Tower Wharf on the south bank of the river Thames in London.
 There they erected a factory, demolishing most of the original building and preserving and building upon the riverside frontage.

 The Liebig Extract of Meat Company was acquired by the Vestey Group in 1924 and the factory was renamed Frigorífico Anglo del Uruguay, also known as El Anglo.
-The company's assets included over 2-3 million hectares of farm land and herds of cattle in Argentina, Uruguay, Paraguay, Rhodesia, Kenya and South Africa.
-Liebig merged with Brooke Bond in 1968, which was in turn acquired by Unilever in 1984, Campbell Soup Company acquired Liebig, Oxo, and several European brands from Unilever in 2001, Campbell later sold the UK operation to Premier Foods in 2006.
+The company's assets included over 2-3 million hectares of farm land and herds of cattle in Argentina, Uruguay, Paraguay, Southern Rhodesia, Kenya and South Africa.
+Liebig merged with Brooke Bond in 1968, which was in turn acquired by Unilever in 1984; Campbell Soup Company acquired Liebig, Oxo, and several European brands from Unilever in 2001, Campbell later sold the UK operation to Premier Foods in 2006.
 The rest of Campbell European soup business was sold to CVC Capital Partners and became Continental Foods in 2013.
 Continental Foods was later acquired by Spanish food company GBFoods in 2019.

 Liebig division in France was separated from Brooke Bond Liebig in 1983 and merged with Maille as SEGMA Liebig Maille which was owned by Danone.
 Danone later broke up SEGMA and sold Liebig France to Campbell Soup Company in 1997.

 In the meantime, Oxoid had moved to its own facilities in Basingstoke.
 Oxoid was purchased by Unilever and joined their Medical Products group as Unipath.
 In 1997, Oxoid became independent through management buy-out and in 2000, PPMVentures, a subsidiary of Prudential Plc, bought a majority stake.
 In 2004, Oxoid Ltd was purchased by Fisher Scientific with the Oxoid board of directors sharing £30 million in cash and company shares.
 Following the merger of Fisher Scientific with Thermo Electron Corporation in November 2006, Oxoid Ltd (along with Remel Inc) became the Microbiology Division of Thermo Fisher Scientific.